 Economics is a broad and diverse discipline but most economics books only cover one, dominant, way of thinking about the economy and its study.
-This book provides an accessible introduction to twelve different approaches to economics: from feminist to ecological, Marxian to behavioural, and development to post-keynesian economics.
+This book provides an accessible introduction to twelve different approaches to economics: from feminist to ecological, Marxist to behavioural, and development to post-keynesian economics.
 Each chapter, written specially for the book by some of the leading experts in their field, introduces the reader to an alternative approach to studying economics.

 Traditional introductory economics courses have changed little since Paul Samuelson published his influential textbook in 1948, and while our book will not overthrow this hegemony, it will offer a ready-made companion text for students and teachers wanting more exposure to the broader range of ideas explored within the economics profession.